 Hudgins’s poem recasts the seemingly helpless, victimized Christ of Serrano’s photograph into an intentional Christ, one who purposefully took a humiliating plunge so that he could redeem mankind.

 “We have grown used to beauty without horror. / We have grown used to useless beauty.”
 Too often, Christians think only on the beauty of the cross and not of its horror.
 Most artists picture the crucified Christ as bowing his head gracefully rather than struggling for breath or yelling at the Father.
 We must remember that the beauty of our redemption through Christ was born of the ugliness of his execution, and it was the ugliness of our sin that led him there.
 God submerged himself in human waste, but ironically, the lower he made himself, the more glorious he proved himself, the more brightly he shone.
 So now with this different spin, take another look at Piss Christ.
 Perhaps you will see, in the urine-soaked crucifix, something to contemplate.
 Or praise.
 Or confess.

 What was your first reaction to Piss Christ?
-Did that reaction change when you learned of the author’s intention?
+Did that reaction change when you learned of the artist’s intention?
 After reading Hudgins’s poem?
 Can God really be glorified by art such as this?
 Was Serrano’s method inappropriate for the given subject?